 This first phase will include ten proposed development plots, significant public realm and greenspace, and a multi-storey car park.
 Amongst the first tenants will be The Royal College of Physicians (RCP) who will be taking 70,000 sq ft of space for the new Northern Centre of Excellence – in a building called The Spine which will be one of the healthiest in the world!

-Also confirmed is Liverpool International College, a partnership between Kaplan and the University of Liverpool, bringing 35,000 sq ft of education and learning facilities and up to 750 residential bed spaces to the site; and The Rutherford Cancer Centre North West that will develop a proton beam cancer therapy treatment hospital.
-Both schemes have planning permission and are due to open in 2019.
+Liverpool International College, a partnership between Kaplan and the University of Liverpool, has opened a 35,000 sq ft of education and learning facilities and up to 750 residential bed spaces to the site; and Proton Partners International is establishing The Rutherford Cancer Centre North West – a proton beam cancer therapy treatment hospital.

 A multi-million pound programme of site works has now begun on seven plots to enable the first phase of construction – including a new car park, 250 bed hotel, office space and a district heating system.